Breast cancer in dogs: FAQ

 Your dog might let you examine them while they are lying down, or they might prefer you to do this when they are standing.

-Praise them calmly and gently while you are doing this and give them a good fuss or a treat to thank them when you are done.
-It should only take a minute or so.
+Praise them calmly and gently while you are doing this and give them a good fuss or a treat when you are done.

 If you do find a lump – whether it is hard or soft – on your pet’s mammary gland, book them an appointment with your vet to get it checked out.